emleddin/research-scripts/analysis/EDA/README.md

 If a SNP is being investigated, the `ROI` should likely be the SNP position.
 Because of the inability to truly separated bonded and non-bonded interactions, the two residues directly next to the `ROI` are set to zero.

+### `rmagic-EDA-avg-diffs.r`
+This script finds the difference between two files of averages obtained through `rmagic-EDA-avg.r`.
+The `X_val` variable should be the same as the `ROI` in that script.

+### `chimeraprint.sh`
+This script can be used to map differences in the Coulomb and van der Waals energies onto the protein structure using Chimera.
+It calls the file created using `rmagic-EDA-avg-diffs.r`.